 Start date: September Duration: 2 to 3 years (distance learning) Programme codes: MA: INFT90 (part-time 2 years), INFT91 (part-time 3 years)

-PG Certificate: INFT93 (part-time) Accreditation: MA & Diploma accredited by the Chartered Institute of Library and Information Professionals (CILIP).
+Postgraduate Certificate: INFT93 (part-time) Accreditation: MA & Diploma accredited by the Chartered Institute of Library and Information Professionals (CILIP).

 Why should I take this course?

 Today's library and information professionals need to understand how to manage physical and digital information resources, and how these shape the provision of customer-focused information services.
 They must understand the exciting changes that are taking place in the fast-developing information world.
 With change happening rapidly, professional reflection and performance evaluation are also important skills for today's leaders.
 This course will equip you to carry out a wide variety of roles in the contemporary information environment.